anonymin/thinkful-vday/readme.md

 <hr>

-Valentine’s Day is just around the corner, and there's no better way to someone's heart than a handmade card - which is exactly what we're going to be making in this tutorial.
-Using the power of HTML and CSS, you'll learn how develop a website that doubles as a v-day card to wow that special someone in your life.
+Valentine’s Day is just around the corner, and there's no better way to someone's heart than a handmade card - which is exactly what we're making in this tutorial.
+Using the power of HTML and CSS, you'll learn how to develop a website that doubles as a v-day card to wow that special someone in your life.

 ### HTML and CSS